 The Moravians were a religious group who migrated to North Carolina where they set up their own community.
 Learn more about Moravians here: moravian.org/what-we-believe and moravian.org/2018/07/a-brief-history-of-the-moravian-church.

-Today, Winston-Salem has a population of approximately 250,000.
-The number of residents has been steadily increasing over the past 50 years, according to the Winston-Salem Journal.
+When Adelaide Fries passed away in 1949, the population of Winston-Salem was approximately 90,000.
+Today, Winston-Salem has grown to around three times that, as the number of residents has steadily increased over the past 50 years, according to the Winston-Salem Journal.
 It is the fifth largest city in North Carolina (the largest city is Charlotte).

-The town of Old Salem, that was her home, remains an authentic historic Moravian settlement that is fun to visit.
+The town of Old Salem, which was Adelaide Fries’ home, remains an authentic historic Moravian settlement that is delightful and charming to visit.
 We liked dining at the Tavern, eating sweets from the bakery, and visiting the museum that had a place where children could play dress-up and enjoy a puppet show.
-At various times of day, the aroma of fresh-baked pastries wafts all the way down the street!
+At various times of day, the aroma of fresh-baked pastries wafts all the way down the street.
 Watch a video about a Moravian bakery in Old Salem here: Video.OurState.com.

 WInston-Salem is also known as the home of Salem College, which was founded in 1772.
 Along with Salem Academy, it is the oldest girls and women’s educational institution in the US.
 Read about it here: salem.edu/about.

-Another important author, Maya Angelou, lived in Winston-Salem as well.
+Bestselling author Maya Angelou lived in Winston-Salem as well, but her home (where she passed away) is privately owned and not open to the public.
 You can read about her in our Arkansas section.

-Salem is the fifth stop on our North Carolina Trail!
+Salem is the fifth stop on our North Carolina Author Adventures Trail.